noiseprotocol/noise_spec/noise.md

 2.3.
 After the handshake: application messages
 ------------------------------------------------

-After the handshake messages each party will possess a shared secret key and can send **application messages** which typically consist of encrypted payloads without DH public keys.
+After the handshake messages each party will possess a shared secret key and can send **application messages** which consist of encrypted payloads without DH public keys.

-Several operations can be used to control the encryption including: explicit encryption nonces for out-of-order messages, "stepping" the shared key for lightweight forward-security, and "fissioning" the shared key into separate keys for duplex communications.
+Several operations can be used to control the encryption including: explicit nonces for out-of-order messages, "stepping" the shared key for forward security, and "splitting" the shared key for duplex communications.

 2.4.
 Key agreement
 -------------------

 Noise can implement handshakes where each party has a static and/or ephemeral DH key pair.
-The static keypair is a longer-term key pair that exists prior to the protocol.
-Ephemeral key pairs are short-term key pairs that exist only during the protocol.
+The static keypair is a long-term key pair that exists prior to the protocol.
+Ephemeral key pairs are short-term key pairs that exist only during the handshake.

 2.5.
 DH functions and ciphersets
 ---------------------------------